neelgajera/human-activity-recognizer/README.md

 # human-activity-recognizer
-this is skeliton based human activity recognizer
+this is skeleton based human activity recognizer
 Using Tiny-YOLO oneclass to detect each person in the frame and use AlphaPose(resnet50) to get skeleton-pose and then use ST-GCN model to predict action from every 30 frames